emmamosinyan/dashboard-api/README.md

 - Clone this GitHub repository.
 - open VScode
+- make sure you have Node
+- make sure to you have MongoDB and are connected to the DB.
 - Go to 'dashboard-api-main' directory
 - run **npm i** command
 - run **npm start** to start the server